PM refuses to resign after dramatic No 10 confrontation with cabinet ministers

 Earlier, Keir Starmer mocked the government’s implosion, telling Mr Johnson it was “the first case of the sinking ship fleeing the rat”.

-He told wavering ministers: “As for those who are left, only in office because no-one else is prepared to debase themselves any longer – the charge of the lightweight brigade – have some self-respect.”
+He told wavering ministers: “As for those who are left, only in office because no one else is prepared to debase themselves any longer – the charge of the lightweight brigade – have some self-respect.”

 Register for free to continue reading